 The other groups set upon the path to familiarise themselves with the kitchen, its tools and implements, their purpose, the process to use them and finally to pick up the skills in a deeper more concerted manner that lead to a better understanding of how a dish is prepared.

-Oota Thota this year is about the behind the scenes action, the smaller bits that create a whole, the importance of working on each part that combines to create the final product.
+Oota Thota 2018-2019 was about the behind the scenes action, the smaller bits that create a whole, the importance of working on each part that combines to create the final product.

 Sometimes the most ordinary things become extraordinary by doing them together.
 ‘Dhoop Dhamal’, the summer school program 2017-2018 paved the way for a different experience in the culinary world for our children.
 They cooked together, they served together, they powered their creativity and gave a kick start to the cafe ‘Obattoo’.